Sumboard

 Metabase works well for internal business intelligence.
 If you want to enable your internal team to explore databases, build reports, and share insights without requiring SQL expertise, Metabase's simplicity is valuable.
 The self-hosting trade-off can be worth it for internal tools.

-Many teams run both in a hybrid setup—Grafana for operational metrics, Metabase for business analytics.
+Many teams run both in a hybrid setup, Grafana for operational metrics, Metabase for business analytics.
 That approach makes sense when both are serving internal users who can handle some technical complexity.

 But for customer-facing analytics in a SaaS product?
 That's where both tools show their limitations.
-You're not just embedding a dashboard—you're integrating analytics into your product experience, ensuring data security across tenants, maintaining uptime SLAs for customer usage, and making the interface feel native to your application.
+You're not just embedding a dashboard.
+You're integrating analytics into your product experience, ensuring data security across tenants, maintaining uptime SLAs for customer usage, and making the interface feel native to your application.

 Purpose-Built for Customer-Facing Analytics

-We built Sumboard specifically for the use case where Grafana and Metabase don't fit—product teams at B2B SaaS companies who need to embed analytics for their customers quickly.
+We built Sumboard specifically for the use case where Grafana and Metabase don't fit, product teams at B2B SaaS companies who need to embed analytics for their customers quickly.

 The integration difference is measurable.
 Where Grafana or Metabase implementations for embedded use cases typically take months (plus ongoing maintenance), Sumboard's SDK gets you live in hours.
 Install the package, connect your data source, configure authentication, and embed dashboards.
 No infrastructure to maintain, no security patches to manage.

 Multi-tenancy is built-in, not added on.
 Row-level security, token-based authentication, and proper data isolation come standard.
-You're not configuring complex security rules—you're passing user context in your API calls and the platform handles tenant isolation automatically.
+You're not configuring complex security rules.
+You're passing user context in your API calls and the platform handles tenant isolation automatically.

 The architecture is SDK-first.
 We built for embedding from day one.
 Clean REST APIs, modern framework SDKs (React, Vue, Angular), optimized rendering performance, and complete white-label customization.
 Your analytics feel native to your product because the platform was designed for that experience.